james636/web-caesar/README.md

 - Start a local Flask web server
   - In a terminal or command prompt, navigate to the downloaded folder and run `python main.py`.
 (The flask docs have an alternate way of doing this.)
   - In a browser, go to the URL indicated by `Running on http://XXX.X.X.X:YYYY/`

+- decryption capability with inputed shift for caesar or key for vingenere ciphers.
 - Enjoy

-## Future Enhancements

-- add decryption capability with inputed shift for caesar or key for vingenere ciphers.